 AG: As I mentioned earlier, it all goes back to education.
 It’s important for companies to give a line of sight into the supply chain for their consumers.
 That information should be easily accessible and written in clear language on their website.

 The companies should create a narrative that shows a holistic approach to sustainability, a story that says, “we carefully consider what type of packaging we use and how your purchase gets to your front door.”
 Make the content engaging, free of industry jargon, and easy to understand for a consumer audience.

 An example of how DHL educates our direct customers is our carton optimization tool.
 When we are putting boxes together for delivery to retailers, this tool allows us to pick the perfect sized carton for a shipment, cutting down on cardboard, lowering shipping costs, and creating efficiencies.
 For end consumers, this work is going on behind the scenes, but it has a big impact on how their products arrive in stores.
 The story we tell our direct customers is now being passed on to these end consumers so they better understand how small changes can make a big difference.

-PW: Packaging trends forecast – what she is forecasting in terms of new customer demands and how those will shape the future of packaging into 2020 and beyond?
+PW: Packaging trends forecast – what are you forecasting in terms of new customer demands and how those will shape the future of packaging into 2020 and beyond?
 Be as specific as you can.

 AG: We see three major trends impacting packaging in 2020: sustainability, reusability, and innovation.

 We are seeing sustainable packaging increasingly moving towards reusable and refillable products.
 Simply having recyclable materials is no longer enough.
 I think we will see an increase in companies like Loop and Humankind diving into the refillable space.
 Consumers are becoming more willing to adapt their behaviors from single-use to multi-use products, and I expect this trend to continue to increase.